Scalable architecture for measurement induced squeezed light interferometers: Experimental demonstration

-In Fig. \ref{fig:HaarDists}, we also plot the amplitude and phase distributions of the elements of the resulting unitary matrix and compare them to the theoretical distribution for random unitaries as well as the distribution of numerically generated random matrices, which follow the distribution $P(a)=2(M-1)(1-a^{2})^{M-2}a$~\cite{USTC20,Xanadu21,LargeHaar} for the amplitude $a$ and a uniform distribution for the phase $\phi$.
-Like previous efforts \cite{USTC20, Xanadu21} we use fidelity to quantify how closely the distribution of the experimentally produced matrix elements matches that of unitaries drawn according to the Haar measure.
-The fidelity is defined by $F=\sum_{i}\sqrt{p_{i}q_{i}}$, where $p_{i}$ and $q_{i}$ represents the frequencies of the element amplitudes and phases of the experimentally produced matrices and the matrices sampled from the Haar measure.
+From Fig.\ \ref{fig:HaarDists}a, the unitary matrix exhibits a bit of structure, making it not completely random.
+To test the randomness, we show the distribution of eigenvalues and eigenphases of the matrices generated in supplementary information, section 3.7 (Figure 13, 14).
+We find the results consistent with that of a circular unitary ensemble.
+Furthermore, like previous efforts \cite{USTC20, Xanadu21} we use fidelity to quantify how closely the distribution of the experimentally produced matrix elements matches that of unitaries drawn according to the Haar measure.
+The fidelity is defined by $F=\sum_{i}\sqrt{p_{i}q_{i}}$, where $p_{i}$ and $q_{i}$ represents the probability densities of the element amplitudes and phases of the experimentally produced matrices and the matrices sampled from the Haar measure.
 The calculated fidelities are $0.997$ and $0.999$ for the amplitude and phase elements, respectively.
 Such matrices often find applications in demonstrations of quantum advantage using photons\cite{QAdv1,QAdv2,QAdv3,Cleo}.